CatalystCode/bedrock-end-to-end-dx/README.md

 # Bedrock Developer and Operations Experience "North Star"

-A scenario based description how all the tools and components in Bedrock fit together to easily define, build, deploy, and maintain a workload running in a Kubernetes cluster.
+A scenario based description of how all the tools and components in Bedrock fit together to easily define, build, deploy, and maintain a workload running in a Kubernetes cluster.

 THERE ARE NO SACRED COWS IN THIS DOCUMENT.
 Please point out misunderstandings, problems, and places that the experience could be better.